toddsundsted/mxnet.cr/README.md

 The Crystal build step does not currently set the path to the library explicitly and OSX does not currently look for shared libraries in non-standard locations without guidance.

+# Status

+MXNet.cr currently focuses on supporting most of the basic arithmetic operations on arrays and symbols, with support for symbolic evaluation and some support for automatic differentiation thrown in.
+Almost all operations in the library are exposed, however, via the automatically generated `Ops`, `Sparse`, `Linalg`, etc. modules but documentation and guidance are nonexistent at this time.